 Meanwhile, the crystal clarity of Wat Si’s aqua waters will leave you in breathless wonder.
 Can water cast a spell on you?
 When you see these waters, you’ll feel like it has!

 While you can find ways to get to these sites on your own, they’re located at least 45 minutes from the city.
 The caves require a boat to get to and waterfalls you can take on wheels.
-The city has got some excellent budget tour packages, which will ensure you see them (and then some).
+The city has got some great budget (under $25) tour packages, which will ensure you see these sites (and then some).
 My tour included transportation (boat and van) to both sites, a trip to a village where rice wine was made and a tribal village.
 The tour is worthwhile and will save you on time and energy.
 They’ll give you ample time to explore.

-What are top 5 things you’d recommend seeing or doing in Luang Prabang?
+What things you’d recommend for having a blast in Luang Prabang?